Azure/azure-cnab-quickstarts/porter/ansible/README.md

 Specifically, it uses [Ansible](https://docs.ansible.com/ansible/latest/index.html) to orchestrate the install/uninstall actions for a rudimentary deployment of [Elasticsearch](https://www.elastic.co/elasticsearch) on a VM ScaleSet.

 ## Generate a new SSH keypair
-In order to allow Ansible to configure the provision VMs, you will need to generate a new SSH keypair before running the bundle.
+In order to allow Ansible to configure the provisioned VMs, you will need to generate a new SSH keypair before running the bundle.

+MAC/Linux/WSL:
 ```
 ssh-keygen -f id_porter_ansible
 ```